 3. Visit our interactive rollout map to find out if you are in Superfast Essex's forthcoming plans.

 4. Complete our Make the Connection survey to let us know of your demand for faster broadband.

 5. If you are unable to find a broadband service provider who can offer you download speeds of more than 2Mbps then you may be eligible to apply for a basic satellite or wireless broadband service via our Better Broadband Subsidy Scheme.

-The interactive map shows the contractual timescale for when the programme’s work will be completed by, which is December 2019 for Phases 2 and 3.
-Openreach will provide Superfast Essex with a six month view of when work is planned to be completed by and the interactive map will be updated when this information is available.
+The interactive map shows the contractual timescale for when the programme’s work will be completed by, which is December 2019 for Phases 2 and 3, March 2020 for Phase 3 in Tendring, and September 2020 for the Phase 4a contracts.
+Openreach will provide Superfast Essex with an earlier view of when work is planned to be completed by and the interactive map will be updated when this information is available.
 Gigaclear will provide indicative timescales for when work is due to be completed which is also shown on the interactive map when known.

 Information regarding commercial deployments should be sought directly from the commercial operator.

 We also post weekly ‘new live cabinet’ updates on our Live Cabinets List for the deployments, as well as our Superfast Essex social media channels, so please do follow us on Twitter, Facebook or LinkedIn to receive these and other programme updates.

 A list of premises connected to FTTP deployments by Openreach as part of the Superfast Essex programme are updated quarterly at www.superfastessex.org/fttp.

 Our list of funding partners are as follows: